-Nicole finished a tiring day with a bronze in the Under 18s Open Kumite Category and a bronze in the under 21yrs Kumite, this came about as a promotional climb in selections toward the Junior World Championships.
+Nicole finished a tiring day with a bronze in the Under 18s Open weight Kumite Category and a bronze in the under 21yrs Kumite.
+This came about as a promotional climb in selections toward the Junior World Championships.

 Zach Scott hadn’t finished with his quest for medals, taking a gusty bronze in the Male Cadet +70kg under 16yrs heavyweight event.

 Team Coach Steve Scott said, “This tournament carried a lot of unnecessary problems, which was met with great team sprit and solidarity involving coaches, parents and competitors.
 I would like to take this opportunity to express a special thank you to all who gave support”